 Life isn’t meant to be a steady stream of victories.
 Pain and struggle are opportunities to improve.
 Grasp your failures, big or small, and hold them close.
 Relive your shortcomings in your mind and ask yourself, “What can I do differently next time?”

-Picking Up the Pieces of an Icelandic Trek Gone Wrong
+Picking Up the Pieces of My Laugavegur Trek Gone Wrong

 When the bus dropped me off in Reykjavik I was embarrassed and disheartened.
 My belongings were soaked and jumbled.
 I had no idea where I was going to sleep that night.
 Mother Earth chewed me up and spit me out back onto the streets.
 I was in rough shape.